ADGEfficiency/teaching-monolith/forests/forests.md

 - gradient boosting
 - stochastic gradient boosting (using samples without replacement for each tree)

+## Example - teacher journey home length

+Your teacher estimates their travel time home by looking at the weather.
+A student has access the data they don't (from Google Maps).
+The student predicts the teacher will be 5 minutes slower.
+The combination of these two prediction is the prediction of a gradient boosted ensemble of two people as base learners (equivalent to trees) using data from the weather and Google Maps (the features).

 ## Gradient boosted trees

 XGBoost + feature engineering = most Kaggle winners